 Since that day, I have continued to work with fiber, earning degrees focusing on this medium at bachelor and master levels.
-I have come to find my artist’s way, much like one winds a skein of yarn in a somewhat orderly fashion, but in a design that can’t be predicted, each twist leading into the next.
+I have come to find my artist’s way, much like one winds a skein of yarn in a somewhat orderly fashion, but a design that can’t be predicted, each twist leading into the next.

 Artists Statement